 Sportmix Wholesomes Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Sportmix Wholesomes product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for all life stages (Chicken Meal and Rice).
+The Sportmix Wholesomes product line includes four dry dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for all life stages.

 The following is a list of recipes available at the time of this review.